 - Tools for Teaching

 Join Aaron Henkin on an ear-opening voyage back in time and around the globe as he takes listeners on 36, hour-long tours through the wide-ranging sound archives of Smithsonian Folkways Recordings.
 Real music, real people, and the stories behind the sounds.

-Please note that the programs are archived versions of radio broadcasts that originally aired in 2008 and 2009
+Please note that these programs are archived versions of radio broadcasts that originally aired in 2008 and 2009.

 - Episode 36 — “So Long It's Been Good to Know You”

 Songs of farewell this hour on Tapestry of the Times... goodbyes to sweethearts, families, childhood homes, and old jobs we’d maybe rather forget.
 Music from Chile, Kyrgyzstan, and American legends Woody Guthrie, Lead Belly, Doc Watson, and cowboy poet Buck Ramsey.